 Perhaps, for the time being, you may be lost for words.
 However, actions can at times speak much louder and thus, make a greater impact.
 Taking away the small negative things that nag endlessly and replacing them with the positive can be enough to create a small shift in energy.
 The likelihood is, if it’s annoying you then it is annoying everyone else.
 And even then you may be blind to other communal peeves.
 Take the time to gather opinions.
 This will, of course, benefit everyone in your workforce.

-Clearfocus believe it is a humbling opportunity for employers to improve the emotional health of their staff, and as a result, it will not only improve the employee’s well-being but also the way in which they engage with their tasks at work.
+Clearfocus believe it is a humbling opportunity for employers to improve the emotional health of their staff with Mental Health Training, and as a result, it will not only improve the employee’s well-being but also the way in which they engage with their tasks at work.
 It is then conclusive that employers within all industries have a major role to play in the development and well-being of their team member’s.